DDexster/mobichord_test_csv/ReadMe.md

 ```
 node app.js
 ```
-5. If parsing successiful you wil see this kind og message in your command line:
+5. If parsing successifull you wil see this kind of message in your command line:

 ```
 {path}/{filename}.json written Successifully!